Palomar Holdings, Inc. research snapshot

 Frequently Asked Questions

 This PLMR AI stock analysis page is an informational research tool only.
 It is not investment advice, tax advice, or a recommendation to buy or sell any security.
-Forecast ranges are scenarios based on public data available as of July 12, 2026 and may be wrong if premium growth, catastrophe loss experience, reinsurance costs, reserve development, interest rates, regulation, competition, or market valuation change.
+Forecast ranges are scenarios based on public data available as of August 4, 2026 and may be wrong if premium growth, catastrophe loss experience, reinsurance costs, reserve development, interest rates, regulation, competition, or market valuation change.
+Q2 2026 results are scheduled for release after the market close on August 4, 2026 and are not reflected in the figures on this page.